SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_i2s/readme.md

 **Note!**

 1. `sl_i2s_xfer_config_t` has following parameters:
-   (a) **mode** - Configure I2S device in Primary(Master)/Secondary(Slave) mode
+   (a) **mode** - Configure I2S device in Primary (Master) /Secondary (Slave) mode.
-   (b) **sync** - I2S synchronous mode (4-pin mode: SCK and WS signals are shared between I2S transmit and receive blocks) and asynchronous mode(requires SCK and WS pins).
+   (b) **sync** - I2S synchronous mode (4-pin mode: SCK and WS signals are shared between I2S transmit and receive blocks) and asynchronous mode (requires SCK and WS pins).
 Currently, the driver only supports ASYNC mode.
    (c) **protocol** - I2S/PCM protocol.
 Currently, the driver only supports I2S protocol.
-   (d) **resolution** - Audio data resolutions (12-bit, 16-bit, 20-bit, 24-bit and 32-bit)
+   (d) **resolution** - Audio data resolutions (16-, 24-, and 32-bit).
-   (e) **data_size** - Transfer buffer data type (8-bit, 16-bit and 32-bit)
+   (e) **data_size** - Transfer buffer data type (8-, 16- and 32-bit).
    (f) **sampling_rate** - Audio sampling rate.
    (g) **transfer_type** - Transfer type (Transmit, Receive, Transmit abort, and Receive abort).
-2. Transfers with 12-bit and 16-bit resolutions must use a `uint16_t` data type buffer and pass SL_I2S_DATA_SIZE16 to the data_size parameter in `sl_i2s_xfer_config_t` while configuring the transfer.
+2. Transfers with 16-bit resolution must use a `uint16_t` data type buffer and pass SL_I2S_DATA_SIZE16 to the data_size parameter in `sl_i2s_xfer_config_t` while configuring the transfer.
-3. Transfers with 20-bit, 24-bit, and 32-bit resolutions must use a `uint32_t` data type buffer and pass `SL_I2S_DATA_SIZE32` to the data_size parameter in `sl_i2s_xfer_config_t` while configuring the transfer.
+3. Transfers with 24-bit and 32-bit resolutions must use a `uint32_t` data type buffer and pass `SL_I2S_DATA_SIZE32` to the data_size parameter in `sl_i2s_xfer_config_t` while configuring the transfer.
 4. Since 8-bit resolution is not supported, a `uint8_t` data type buffer can use 16-bit resolution for transfers and pass SL_I2S_DATA_SIZE8 to the data_size parameter in  `sl_i2s_xfer_config_t` while configuring the transfer.
-While performing this operation, the data buffer should be typecast to `(uint16_t *)` and the transfer size should be half of the 8-bit data type buffer.
-(Refer to the I2S loopback application for more details).
+While performing this operation, the data buffer should be typecast to `(uint16_t *)`, and the transfer size should be half of the 8-bit data type buffer.
+(Refer to the I2S loopback application for more details.)
 For 8-bit transfers, the transfer size should be multiples of 4 (8,12,16,20...).
-5. Any I2S transfers with 16-bit, 20-bit, and 32-bit resolutions should only have an even transfer size (8,10,12,14...).
+5. Any I2S transfers with 16-bit and 32-bit resolutions should only have an even transfer size (8,10,12,14...).
-6. Any I2S transfers with 12-bit and 24-bit resolutions should only have transfer size as multiples of 4 (8,12,16,20...).
+6. Any I2S transfers with 24-bit resolution should only have transfer size as multiples of 4 (8,12,16,20...).
 7. The `I2S_LOOP_BACK` macro is used only for I2S loopback applications to avoid clock generation from the receiver block during transfer.
-8. SCK frequency is calculated using `SCK = 2 * bit_width * sampling_frequency`.
+8. SCK frequency is calculated using `SCK = 2 * bit_width * sampling rate`.
 By default, I2S0 uses I2S_PLL_CLK as a clock source.
 This can generate any frequency range mentioned in section 6.11.7 of the Si91x HRM.

+**Note**
+> - The exact I2S clock frequency may not be achieved as intended because the integral part of the calculated division factor is written into register ignoring decimal part.
-9. By default, ULP_I2S/I2S1 uses ULP_MHZ_RC_CLK to support I2S operation in low-power states.
-This limits the maximum supported sampling frequency of ULP_I2S to 48kHz (32 MHz RC trims to 20MHz in sleep).
+9. By default, ULP_I2S/I2S1 uses ULP_I2S_REF_CLK to support I2S operation in low-power states.
+This limits the maximum supported sampling frequency of ULP_I2S to 48kHz (32 MHz RC trims to 20MHz in  ULP_State).

 ## Prerequisites/Setup Requirements